IIIF/api/source/api/content-state/0.3/index.md

 }
 ```

-This description not be conveyed by just a Canvas URL or a Manifest URL; it needs the structure provided by a content state Annotation.
+This description cannot be conveyed by just a Canvas URL or a Manifest URL; it needs the structure provided by a content state Annotation.
 It can be reduced to _Target body_ form, but no further:

 ```json